SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 This model produces two output tensors.
 The first contains the incremented number, while the second is an empty tensor labeled either continue or stop.
 This second tensor acts as a trigger, directing the data flow through either the feedback loop or the output path.
 For more information on triggering tensors, see the [intro to pipelines page](../pipelines.md).

-The second model we define is an identity model:
+Next, define the second model — an identity model:

 ```python
 import time